- Sampling a glass of red in Cahors – home of Malbec

 Faultless service from start to finish!
 The guides went the extra mile to ensure everybody was smiling all of the time.

-The small city of Bergerac in the heart of the Dordogne has many flight options available.
-On arrival you will be met by your Skedaddle team for the short 90-minute transfer to the perfectly preserved Sarlat.
+The small city of Bergerac in the heart of the Dordogne is the meeting point for this tour.
+On arrival you will be met by your Skedaddle team for the short 90-minute transfer to Sarlat.

 In the evening we will meet our fellow Skedaddlers over some local cuisine and to perhaps sample some of the wares produced in the local vineyards that surround the town and chat about the week ahead.